microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

 * On the **Completing the Certificate Import Wizard screen**, click **Finish**.

+Optionally, you can config Group policy for RDPEGFX AVC444 feature:

+* To enable AVC444 mode in Win 10 and Windows Server 2016, two new group policies can be configured in the Group Policy Editor.

+* Open **Local Group Policy Editor** by typing gpedit.msc and press **Enter**.

+* Explorer to the group policy: Computer Configuration -> Administrative Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Session Host -> Remote Session Environment

+* Enable the AVC444 by group policies configuration

+  1. Prioritize H.264/AVC 444 Graphics mode for Remote Desktop connections

+   When enabled on the RDP Server, the H.264/AVC 444 mode will be prioritized when the RDP 10 client and server both support AVC/H.264 and support the AVC 444 mode.
+Note: For Remote Desktop Session Host (RDSH) environments only full desktop sessions are supported with H.264/AVC 444, RemoteApp sessions still use the proprietary codecs for now.

+ 2. Configure H.264/AVC hardware encoding for Remote Desktop connections

+   This policy lets you enable hardware encoding for AVC/H.264, when used in conjunction with the AVC444 mode.
+When enabled, each remote desktop monitor will use up one AVC/H.264 encoder on the server.
+If all AVC/H.264 encoders are in use, the RDP Server will automatically fallback to using Software.

+  Enable the 2 group policy will help you setup a AVC444 supported environment.
 ### Configuring Computers that are Not Based on Windows

 This guide provides only basic information about configuring the test environment for computers that are not running Windows-based operating systems.